Title

 BSP Circular No. 86, S. 1995 allows banks in the Philippines to operate beyond the traditional five-day banking week, permitting transactions on weekends and holidays while mandating a minimum of six operating hours per day.

-Banks in the Philippines are required to observe a minimum five-day banking week for the conduct of their business.
+Banks must observe a minimum five-day banking week for the conduct of their business.

-Yes, subject to compliance with other relevant laws, banks may open and transact regular banking business for more than five days a week, including Saturdays and Sundays.
+Yes.
+Subject to compliance with other relevant laws, banks may at their discretion open and transact regular banking business for more than five days a week, including Saturdays and Sundays.

-No, banks may open and transact regular banking business on official and special holidays falling on their regular banking days without the need to notify the BSP.
+No. Provided the holiday days fall on the bank’s selected regular banking days, banks may open and transact on official and special holidays without giving notice to the BSP.

-Yes, banks located in the Ninoy Aquino International Airport and the Malabon, Navotas fishports are exceptions to the minimum six-hour daily banking requirement and the designated banking hours.
+No. The Circular provides an exception for banks located in the Ninoy Aquino International Airport and the Malabon, Navotas fishports.

 Analyze Cases Smarter, Faster